canro91/canro91.github.io/_posts/2020-09-28-SQLServerTuningTips.md

 ## 2. Fix File Autogrowth

 Add size and file growth to your database.
 Make it your weekly file growth.
-Otherwise set it to 200 or 250MB.
-You can [change the file autogrowth](https://blog.sqlauthority.com/2018/12/23/how-to-track-autogrowth-of-any-database-interview-question-of-the-week-205/) from SQL Server Management Studio.
+Otherwise, change it to 200 or 250MB.

+From SQL Server Management Studio, to change the file autogrowth, go to your database properties and then to Files.
+Click on the three dots in the Autogrowth column.

+{% include image.html name="FileAutogrowth.png" caption="Files page from Database properties in SQL Server Management Studio" alt="Files page from Database properties in SQL Server Management Studio" width="800px" %}

 ## 3. Find and Fix Implicit conversions